Sheepdog Protective Services

 Suspicious persons or vehicles

-Client has access to all TrackTik entries via their portal, ensure accuracy and professionalism in documentation.
+Client has live access to all reports via their portal.

 Emergency Procedures

-Complete an incident report after any emergency situation and notify supervision without delay
+File an incident report and notify supervision immediately after any emergency.

 Site Rules & Restrictions

-Weapons Policy: No firearms permitted.
-Taser and baton may be carried if certified
+Weapons: No firearms permitted.
+Taser and baton may be carried only if SPS-certified.

-Technology Monitoring: GPS tracking is active via the site issued device.
-Client will review coverage patterns via portal daily.
+GPS tracking is active via issued site device.

 -